Absaroka County Sheriff's Office

 - Defrosting Ice Queen: By the end of Season 1, even if they aren't friends, his grudge against Walt has faded a bit, as the two come to respect each other somewhat.
 By Season 3, he's quite friendly with Walt's deputies.

 - Dirty Cop: Ambiguously implied, but we never know for sure one way or another.
-Leads in several cases pointing to him [[Not Me This Time turn out to be red herrings.]
+Leads in several cases pointing to him turn out to be red herrings, and by Season 4, he's at least opposed to most of the villainous characters.

 - Good Is Not Nice: While he is a huge jerk to the Absaroka Sherriff's Department, he engages in fewer morally ambiguous actions than most of the main characters, with his biggest one being making a deal to not have Henry arrested in exchange for illegally searching drug dealers and eventually decides to let him go.